Rklangrin/LiveToLearn/java/intro.md

   - Compiler
   - Archiver (jar)

+## Packages
+Sounds like a package is similar to a library, which contains a bunch of classes that do stuff.

 ## Generalizations
 * To instantiate an object, use the word "new" before the class name.
 * Must always use accessSpecifiers when declaring variables.

+##